 In the Filter Region dialog box, clear all check boxes except South and then click OK.

 Now you see sales and profitability by product for each region.
-By adding region to the view, you notice that machines in the South are reporting a higher negative profit overall than in your other regions.
+By adding region to the view and filtering the Sub-Category for Machines only, you notice that machines in the South are reporting a higher negative profit overall than in your other regions.
 You've discovered a hidden insight!

 This view best encapsulates your work so far.
 Select All in the Sub-Category filter card (if you changed your filter) to show all sub-categories again, name the worksheet and add a title.